-The Cobra is equipped with a special designed Air box.
-It is very important to keep the air filter clean and properly oiled with high quality water-resistant foam filter oil.
+The Cobra is equipped with a special designed sock filter.
+It is very important to keep it clean and properly oiled with high quality water-resistant foam filter oil.
 It's very important to oil your filter consistently each time because varied amounts of oil will change your carburetor jetting.

-Make sure you change or clean your filter after each moto.
+Make sure you change your filter after each moto.
 We recommend carrying 3 or more filters in your toolbox.

-- 1 for practice - 1 for each moto
+1 for practice 1 for the each moto